 Iowa City’s Good Neighbor program is part of an effort to make the development process run more smoothly between property owners and developers who seek zoning and related changes, and the neighborhoods that may be affected by those changes.
-The Good Neighbor program is not a requirement, but rather a recommended approach that encourages proactive dialogue between property owners, developers and neighbors that may help identify and resolve issues before the project is reviewed by the Planning and Zoning Commission or the Board of Adjustment.
+The Good Neighbor Policy outlines the expectations regarding the notification of neighboring residents on pending land development applications by the applicant(s).
+This process encourages proactive dialogue between property owners, developers and neighbors that may help identify and resolve issues before the project is reviewed by the Planning and Zoning Commission or City Council.

 For minor projects, such as a yard setback reduction, the approach may be as simple as knocking on neighbors’ doors to discuss the proposed project with them.
 For a rezoning or subdivision, it may be appropriate to hold a neighborhood meeting or open house to present the project and invite questions and comments from your neighbors.